 There is a nature drive that wends its way throughout the refuge, basically a system of fire roads to access the bulk of the swamp, offering a close up view from the comfort of one’s car with trails forking off for hiking.
 Culverts are periodically placed to ensure that water could flow freely throughout and the rushing of water around these attracted wading birds, mostly herons and egrets.

 I spooked a Great Blue Heron that had caught a black snake in the road and watched it slowly and methodically dip it in water and beat it against a felled tree to stun it, until it manuevered it into position to go head-first down the gullet.
-I wondered if, and how, birds ate poisonous snakes without being bit or harmed by digesting venom?
+I wondered if, and how, birds ate poisonous snakes without being bit or harmed by ingesting venom?

 What thrilled me most was seeing miles of habitat set aside exclusively for wildlife, many of which were familiar avian migrants that populate our northern forests in the summer breeding season.
 As more acreage every day is lost to human development, I was grateful that at least here was a place where they could live in good health and peace.